nivwya/Arts_Management_System/README.md

 # Arts_Management_System

 The **Arts Management System** is a user-friendly software platform to help museums and galleries efficiently catalog, manage, and organize their artwork collections.
-Built with **Python** for backend data processing, **PHP** (served with XAMPP) for the web interface, and **MySQL** for robust data storage, this system enables curators and staff to store, retrieve, and update information about artworks, artists, and exhibitions.
+Built with **C++** for data processing, **PhpMyAdmin** (served with XAMPP) for the database observation, and **MySQL** for robust data storage, this system enables curators and staff to store, retrieve, and update information about artworks, artists, and exhibitions.

 ---